wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/nimble_staff.md

-When sufficiently close to a wall or other suitable anchor point (as indicated by the {concept}arrows pointing towards your crosshair{}), using the staff will impart a sudden burst of momentum - sending you flying towards the targeted location.
+When sufficiently close to a wall or other suitable anchor point (as indicated by the {concept}arrows pointing towards your crosshair{}), using the staff will impart a sudden burst of momentum - sending you hurtling towards the targeted location.

 ;;;;;